Best For

 The Ashley Sleep Align Latex mattress is a 15.5″ hybrid mattress that uses a blend of latex foam, poly foam, and a pocketed coil support base.

-It has a soft feel and can be a good pick for lightweight sleepers or moderate-weighted side sleepers looking for that deeper level of sinkage and contour.
+It comes in a single firmness option that is a 4 out of 10, which gives it a soft feel.
+This makes it a good pick for lightweight sleepers or moderate-weighted side sleepers looking for that deeper level of sinkage and contour.

 While this mattress has some advantages, its price point, non-existent trial period, and high levels of motion transfer can make the Align Latex Hybrid a tough one to recommend strongly.
 Among all mattresses tested to date, this mattress scores in the bottom 15% of all we have tested.